Cutting-Edge Cancer Care in Two Cities

-The Avera Cancer Institute’s Center for Precision Oncology spearheaded by Brian Leyland-Jones, MB BS, PhD, and his team share this philosophy with the program she’s led in San Diego.
+The Avera Cancer Institute's genomics team share this philosophy with the program she’s led in San Diego.
 “In fact, for our clinical trial known as I-PREDICT – Profile-Related Evidence Determining Individualized Cancer Therapy – we chose one other site, and that was Avera,” Kurzrock said.

 Mary Bowden, formerly of Sioux Falls and now from Arizona, is one of those patients.
 She was diagnosed with triple negative breast cancer, a particularly aggressive form of breast cancer.
 In researching cutting-edge treatment options, she and her husband, Doug, learned more about Avera’s Precision Oncology program.

 She had targeted chemotherapy first, and by the time she had surgery, her cancer had shrunk down to the size of a grain of rice.
 “Now, I am basically cancer free,” Bowden said.

 “What we did was to challenge the process.
 We were not going to settle for the current standard treatment,” Doug said.
 “We had already studied up and understood the benefits of genomic testing and then lo and behold we figure out that one of the top programs in the world happens to be right here in Sioux Falls.”